Monica Puig: Tennis career

-Junior career
+Junior years

 In 2007, she entered her first tournament at the Prince Cup, but withdrew from the qualifying draw.

 In 2008, she started the season with a surprise run to the final of the Costa Rica Bowl (Grade 3) as a qualifier, losing in straight sets to Eugenie Bouchard.
 She continued her good form, winning two out of three tournaments.
 Puig continued good results in small Grade-3 and-4 tournaments.
 In her first Grade-1 tournament in Lexington, she defeated Charlotte Calhoun before going out to Lauren Embree.
 She continued to participate in bigger tournaments, though not with as much success as she had in the smaller ones.

 Puig had her breakthrough season in 2009; she started doing much better in the bigger tournaments.
 She reached her first Grade-1 final in Casablanca, losing to Mai Grage of Denmark.
 She continued playing consistently, highlights of the latter months of the year included a semifinal appearance at a Grade-B1 tournament in Tulsa, losing to Bouchard in three sets.
 In her next tournament, she won the doubles title.

 In 2010, she continued her success at a higher level.
 Puig started the year reaching the final of the 32nd International Casablanca Junior Cup (Grade A), falling easily to Sachie Ishizu of Japan.
-She then reached another final a week later at the Coffee Bowl (Grade 1) losing to An-Sophie Mestach of Belgium in straights.
+She then reached another final a week later at the Coffee Bowl (G1) losing to An-Sophie Mestach of Belgium in straights.
 Puig followed that up with a semifinal appearance at a Grade-1 tournament in Barranquilla.
 Consistent results followed, before a huge Grade-A title at the 27th Copa Gerdau, defeating Jessica Pegula in the final.
 After a semifinal appearance at another Grade-A calibre tournament, she fell in the quarterfinals of the French Open.
 After that, she failed to advance past the quarterfinals of any of her tournaments until the US Open, where she lost to Yulia Putintseva.
-Puig finished the season with a flourish, falling in the quarterfinals of Osaka (Grade A), the final of Mérida (Grade 1) and the semifinals of Key Biscayne (Grade A), both to Lauren Davis.
+Puig finished the season with a flourish, falling in the quarterfinals of Osaka (GA), the final of Mérida (G1) and the semifinals of Key Biscayne (GA), both to Lauren Davis.

 In July, Puig won the gold medal in women's singles at the Central American and Caribbean Games.
 At the Youth Olympics in Singapore, she was the second seed in the singles event but lost in the first round to Zheng Saisai of China, in straight sets.